 05 | Waterproof Bag – For those that don’t have waterproof cameras or GoPro cameras, buying a simple waterproof bag can solve all your problems.

-Yes, Raja ampat’s Pasir Timbul is the most beautiful beach that I have ever seen.
-What about you?
+Raja Ampat’s Pasir Timbul is the most beautiful beach that I have ever seen.

 A big thanks to the Ministry of Tourism of Indonesia for inviting Drifter Planet to visit their beautiful country.